littlecolumns/little-geocoder/README.md

 [Download the latest release](https://github.com/jsoma/simple-visual-geocoder/releases/latest)

-## Batch geocode CSV files _on your own machine_ using the Census API
+## Batch geocode CSV files in a nice visual interface

 Geocoding is a pain in the neck.
-If you're just looking at US addresses, though, Simple Visual Geocoder is here to help! **Latitude and longitude are on the way.**
+If you're just looking at US addresses, though, Simple Visual Geocoder is here to help! **Latitude and longitude, just for you.**

 ![](screenshots/main.png)